Evan Clark Obituary - Manitowoc, WI | Manitowoc Herald Times Reporter

 Evan was predeceased by his maternal grandparents, Joe and Lorraine Delsman, and his paternal grandparents, Harry and Sofia Clark.
 He is survived by his parents and sister, and dozens of loving uncles, aunts and cousins.

 Evan's family will be celebrating his life on June 13, 2020.
 Pfeffer Funeral Home will be entrusted with funeral and cremation arrangements.
 A visitation will begin for all friends at the St. Francis of Assisi at the Waldo St. location (1121 North 14th Street) from 9:00 to 11:30.
 Due to COVID-19, a Noon mass will be invite-only.
 Officiating at the Mass of Christian Burial will be the Rev. Jose Lopez.
-We also welcome everyone to a yet-to-be-determined location from 1:30 to 4:30 to salute Evan's life, share stories and refreshments, and participate in a balloon send-off with one-word messages attached.
+We also welcome everyone to the Goalgetters Soccer Field on Viebahn St. from 1:30 to 4:30 to salute Evan's life, share stories and refreshments, and participate in a balloon send-off with one-word messages attached.
 Please try to wear masks and social distance out of respect for each other and those who may have underlying health conditions.

-In lieu of flowers or gifts, Evan's family suggests writing checks payable to David Clark for the creation of the Evan Clark Scholarship Fund.
+In lieu of flowers or gifts, Evan's family suggests writing checks payable to the Manitowoc Public School District Foundation for the creation of the Evan Clark Memorial Scholarship, which should be written in the memo line.
+Checks can be left at the funeral home or sent to P.O.
+Box 1657, Attn: Director of Business Services, Manitowoc, WI 54220.
 This fund will be distributed to Lincoln High School seniors who have demonstrated a combination of athletic success, academic achievement and kindness toward others.
 In this way, Evan's spirit can help support the higher-education dreams of others.

 Manitowoc - It is with a deep well of sorrow that we share the passing of our wonderful son, Evan David Clark, on Thursday, June 4, 2020, after a tragic train accident.
 Evan was born April 30, 2002, in Manitowoc, Wisc., to his loving parents David and Christine Clark and proud sister Lauren Clark.
 Since then, Evan has touched the hearts and lives of countless people, bringing his infectious smile, quirky humor, quiet leadership, sentimental approach and kind, thoughtful ways to everyone who knew him - and even to those who did not.
 He was the son and friend that anyone could want, and more.
 Now, he is continuing his good works in Heaven with Jesus Christ and his angels.
 Although he left this world far too soon, he left it a better place.